-Do you want to save changes on a WordPress post or page without publishing?
+Do you want to save changes on a WordPress post or page without publishing it?

-In this article, we’ll show you how to save your changes in WordPress without publishing.
+In this article, we will show you how to easily save your changes in WordPress without publishing.

 Why Save Changes Without Publishing WordPress Posts and Pages?